alexandr-g/alex-blog/content/posts/2020-01-16/index.md

 Adjust package `name` in your `package.json` with `cra-template-[your-custom-template-name]`.

-Note, that it **should** start with the `cra-template`.
+Note, that it **should** start with the `cra-template-` prefix.
 This way CRA knows that this would be an actual template.

 ### 2. Remove deps and setting up tools